vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Tanh.md

 The Tanh function is smooth and continuous everywhere, making it differentiable amongst it's entire range.

-The smoothness enables [[backward propagation]] to effectively compute the gradients and update a model's parameters without issues of numerical instability while the continuity enables a smooth [[gradient descent]] mitigating sudden and abrupt changes in the model parameters.
+The smoothness enables [[Backpropagation]] to effectively compute the gradients and update a model's parameters without issues of numerical instability while the continuity enables a smooth [[gradient descent]] mitigating sudden and abrupt changes in the model parameters.

-Being a monotonically increasing function, there are no abrupt changes in it's sign making the learning during [[backward propagation]] smooth and interpretable.
+Being a monotonically increasing function, there are no abrupt changes in it's sign making the learning during [[Backpropagation]] smooth and interpretable.

 The computational efficiency of tanh is a burden, requiring the computation of multiple `np.exp`'s, more than [[sigmoid]].